 Within a month of actively following this process, there were almost zero incidents where people were seen walking through the short cut.

-Safe Behaviour Process – The starting point
+Behavioural Safety Process – The starting point

 Whilst it is essential that staff at ground level have full involvement in a behavioural safety strategy, it must start at the top.
 Without senior management buy-in the initiative will quickly fall down or be overtaken by other business priorities.
 Remember that staff follow not only the verbal commands that their leaders make but also their non-verbal actions.
 This means in practice that staff follow what they think senior managers want.